TituxMetal/car-repair-cost-trac/PRD.md

 - **Past Events**: Support logging historical maintenance for complete vehicle history
 - **Odometer Updates**: Manual odometer entry with validation to prevent backwards mileage
 - **Budget Overflow**: Clear visual indicators when spending exceeds budget without blocking functionality
+- **Duplicate Reminders**: Prevents creating duplicate scheduled events when active reminders exist for the same category
+- **Inactive Reminders**: Reminders can be deactivated without deletion to pause auto-generation of events

 ## Design Direction
 The design should feel professional and automotive-inspired - think precision dashboard instruments rather than playful consumer apps.
 A darkish, sophisticated interface with zinc tones creates focus on the data while reducing eye strain during quick mobile entries.
 The minimal interface emphasizes clarity and speed of data entry.